australiangreens/agvrules/docs/constitution/03-state-council.md

         3.  they are removed from office under [subclause (4)](#22.4);

-        4.  they are removed from office under [clause 25(5)](./04-constitutional-votes-committee.md#25.5); or
+        4.  they are removed from office under [clause 25(5)](./04-constitutional-votes-committee.md#25.5);

+        5.  their appointment is revoked under Schedule 7, items 4(b) or 5(2)(b) or (3);

+        6.  their appointment is overridden by force of Schedule 7, item 6; or

-        5.  they are removed from office by special resolution.
+        7.  they are removed from office by special resolution.

         </subclause-letters>